BuoyantIO/hazl-orders-playground/README.md

 ## Introduction

 This repository has quick-start steps to deploy **Buoyant Enterprise for Linkerd** in a `k3d` cluster, and enable **High Availability Zonal Load Balancing (HAZL)** in that cluster.
-The cluster also has `linkerd-viz` and a self-contained instance of Grafana deployed on [http://localhost:9999](http://localhost:9999).
+The cluster also has `linkerd-viz` and a self-contained instance of Grafana deployed which is accessible on [http://localhost:9999](http://localhost:9999), or outside the system at `http://<<hostname or IP>>:9999`.

+The Grafana instance deploys with the set of OSS Linkerd Grafana dashboards, plus there's a `dashboards` directory with JSON dashboard files that can be imported to Grafana, including a HAZL dashboard.

 ## High Availability Zonal Load Balancing (HAZL)